VolksEEG/VolksEEG/README.md

 <!-- end list -->

 ## Project planning
-A detailed overview of the project plan may be found [here](https://1drv.ms/w/s!AvEzNsBMxiAcpMBu5GTByJBZlJbeDA?e=k30pK4)
+The start of a detailed project overview may be found [here](https://1drv.ms/w/s!AvEzNsBMxiAcpMBu5GTByJBZlJbeDA?e=k30pK4)

 1. Wenzl, Martin, and Elias Mossialos.
 “Prices For Cardiac Implant